 Today, many health-focused recipes contain bee pollen as a topping — and for good reason.
 “Bee pollen is rich in vitamins, minerals, lipids, amino acids, enzymes, carotenoids and bioflavonoids,” says Alissia Zenhausern, N.M.D., a naturopathic physician at NMD Wellness of Scottsdale.
 But what exactly is bee pollen?
 According to Zenhausern, it occurs “when bees collect pollen from plants and mix it with a small amount of their saliva” and is produced only when the pollen is collected.
 Think of it as the halfway point between plant pollen and honey, as the more saliva bees add, the more it becomes like honey.

-“The reason it is becoming so popular in skincare is because it not only provides the skin with essential nutrients, but it also contains antibacterial, antifungal and antiviral properties that help protect the skin,” says Zenhausern.
+“The reason it is becoming so popular in skincare is that it not only provides the skin with essential nutrients, but it also contains antibacterial, antifungal and antiviral properties that help protect the skin,” says Zenhausern.
 Its wellness properties also reflect onto the skin.
 For example, “bee pollen helps reduce liver damage, which in turn will improve pigmentation,” notes Zenhausern.
 It is also high in antioxidants, which helps reduce oxidative stress inside out and, according to Jaliman, “contains rejuvenating nutrients which promote cellular regeneration.”

 Albeit scary-sounding, bee venom can up the ante on your wellness and beauty regimen.
 “Bee venom has been used for many years in medicine to help with conditions including pain [associated with] rheumatoid arthritis and Multiple Sclerosis,” says Zenhausern.
 That said, because of so many allergies to bee stings (aka, venom), using bee venom treatments can be life-threatening, which is why Zenhausern stresses that all venom-related medical treatments should be done “in a safe medical facility with a doctor.”

 In addition to its impressive pain reduction properties, bee venom is widely used in skincare and has been called natural Botox.
-“The way it works is that the main properties in bee venom known as Melittin, is a protein that stimulates a slight inflammatory reaction to the skin which help increase blood circulation to the skin.
+“The way it works is that the main properties in bee venom known as Melittin is a protein that stimulates a slight inflammatory reaction to the skin which help increase blood circulation to the skin.
 This increase in blood circulation helps bring vital nutrients to the skin improving collagen and elastin in the skin, which keeps the skin tight and wrinkle-free,” explains Zenhausern.
 That said, it takes over 10,000 bee stings to make one gram of bee venom.
 So, while it might be powerful, it is also expensive to have these types of in-office treatments done.
 If you are hoping to reap the skin-tightening benefits of bee venom without a costly bill, look for products that contain traces of bee venom.